Reviewing Hologic (NASDAQ:HOLX) & Butterfly Network (NASDAQ:BFLY)

-Hologic (NASDAQ:HOLX) and Butterfly Network (NASDAQ:BFLY) are both medical companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their institutional ownership, profitability, dividends, valuation, earnings, risk and analyst recommendations.
+Hologic (NASDAQ:HOLX) and Butterfly Network (NASDAQ:BFLY) are both medical companies, but which is the superior business?
+We will compare the two businesses based on the strength of their profitability, analyst recommendations, dividends, risk, earnings, valuation and institutional ownership.

-92.7% of Hologic shares are owned by institutional investors.
-Comparatively, 34.2% of Butterfly Network shares are owned by institutional investors.
-1.2% of Hologic shares are owned by insiders.
-Comparatively, 42.1% of Butterfly Network shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+86.9% of Hologic shares are held by institutional investors.
+Comparatively, 34.4% of Butterfly Network shares are held by institutional investors.
+1.2% of Hologic shares are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This is a breakdown of current recommendations for Hologic and Butterfly Network, as provided by MarketBeat.
+This is a breakdown of recent ratings and target prices for Hologic and Butterfly Network, as provided by MarketBeat.com.

 |Sell Ratings